HB 002 - Backbone curve of a clamped-clamped beam

 Clamp

-.- As target, select the end surfaces of the beam (surfaces
+.- As target, select end surfaces of the beam in positive and negative X-planes (

 ).

-- As target, select the end surfaces of the beam (surfaces
+- As target, select end surfaces of the beam in positive and negative X-planes (

 Center point load

-- As target, select the middle-most point of the beam inside the volume (point
+.- As target, select the middle-most point of the beam inside the volume (

 7